AnesDev/AnesDev/README.md

 # Hey there! 👋  I'm Anes 😃🚀

 ## 💫 About Me:
-📚 Math nerd diving deep into AI, ML & exploring Quantum ML
+📚 Math nerd diving deep into ML Optimisation & NLP

 🧐 Passionate about AI research—always asking questions and chasing curiosity